 There are three types of nuclear radiation - alpha, beta and gamma.
 Alpha is the least penetrating, while gamma is the most penetrating.
 Alpha particles (helium nuclei) may be stopped by paper, beta rays (high speed electrons) are stopped by perspex, while gamma rays (like X-rays) may need lead or concrete to stop them.
 Alpha radiation travels only a few centimetres in air, beta radiation travels tens of centimetres in air, while gamma radiation travels many metres.
 All types of radiation become less intense the further the distance from the radioactive material is, as the particles or rays become more spread out.

-During a trip to Chernobyl zone a person is exposed to radiation impact that may consist of two types ionizing radiation gamma-rays and β particles.
-A dose of gamma radiation received during one full day in the zone is 2 microsieverts and it is equal to a 1 hour flight (space radiation is the same gamma radiation as presented in the Chernobyl zone, and it is only differs in origin) and 3000 times less than a CT scan.
+During a trip to Chernobyl zone, a person is exposed to radiation impact that may consist of two types of ionizing radiation gamma-rays and β particles.
+A dose of gamma radiation received during one full day in the zone is 2 microsieverts and it is equal to a 1-hour flight (space radiation is the same gamma radiation as presented in the Chernobyl zone, and it only differs in origin) and 3000 times less than a CT scan.
 A safe limit is 100 microsieverts per day.

 Visitors of the exclusion zone have some contact with beta radiation only closer to the reactor and measuring some of the so-called “hotspots” but for only a short amount of time.
 And contacts with the most dangerous alpha radiation are almost impossible during your tour.

-During a visit to the zone you should be aware of radioactive dust, which might appear at some places and land on your clothes or shoes.
+During a visit to the zone, you should be aware of radioactive dust, which might appear in some places and land on your clothes or shoes.
 That is why it is highly recommended to wash your clothes when you return home.

-Since none of our five senses of sight, hearing, touch, taste or smell enable us to detect ionising radiation, we suggest to get an appropriate instruments such as a Geiger counter for your tour.
+Since none of our five senses of sight, hearing, touch, taste or smell enables us to detect ionising radiation, we suggest getting an appropriate instrument such as a for your tour.
 Only such devices can make radiation visible and help you to stay safe.